Beginner's Guide to the Commuter Rail

 Please note that on some trips, the car with a restroom may be closed, but you can ask the conductor for access.

-The Commuter Rail is a great way to take a day trip to some of the most beautiful parts of New England—without worrying about traffic or parking.
+With 130 stops in Massachusetts and Rhode Island, the Commuter Rail is a great way to see some of the most beautiful parts of New England—without worrying about traffic or parking.

 Here are some of the most popular destinations for day trips on the Commuter Rail.
 Please note that some of these routes are seasonal.